enkidevs/curriculum/General/Data Structures and Algorithms/the-tree-data-structure.md

 ---
 ## Revision

-Which of the following is true?
+Which of the following statements does apply to Tree data structures?

 ???
 * The root node has no parents.